Help for an ADHD student

 Bad sleep = ADHD x 2

 Sleep is the most important ADHD comorbidity.
 More important to address than diet or exercise.
 Often ADHD adults have a problem with getting to bed, more than getting to sleep.
-Break sleep hygiene rules and get them in bed with brushed teeth and netflix on their laptop.
+Break sleep hygiene rules and get them in bed with brushed teeth and Netflix on their laptop.
 Not the best, but procrastinating on your phone in the lounge avoiding bedtime chores is far worse.
-Poor sleep means ADHD x 2, worse focus, motivation, memory etc. Theanine is a great, super safe supplement – an amino acid, antioxidant in green tea that boosts GABA and decreases stress and promotes better sleep (not more sleep but deeper, proven with ADHD kids studies).
-Melatonin, sleep hormone can help but tends to wear out.
+Poor sleep means ADHD x 2, worse focus, motivation, memory etc. Theanine is great, super safe supplement – an amino acid, antioxidant in green tea that boosts GABA and decreases stress and promotes better sleep (not more sleep but deeper, proven with ADHD kids studies).

 Medications are worth trying but are no guarantee

 Meds are over-sold by doctors and nowhere near as effective or problem free as they think.
 Nearly half of all adults give up on meds in the first six months: problems occur with anxiety, depression, sleep issues and reduced emotions and creativity.
-But there are different meds to try, three main types Dexamfetamine, Methylphenidate, Atomoxetine but others available only privately like Intuniv and Bupropion can help too.
-There are short acting ones like Ritalin and Dexedrine, long acting like Concerta, Elvance and Strattera.
+But there are different meds to try, three main types with others available only privately.
+There are short acting ones and long acting ones too.
 No one reacts the same, so the only way to check is to try them.
 Students really benefit the most from meds as student life is all about focus on lectures and study, later on life becomes more complex and meds provide less overall support with emotions, delegation, and relationships.
 Antidepressants can make ADHD worse, they suppress dopamine.

 Everyone can coach